chainflip-io/chainflip-eth-contracts/README.md

 # or
 export WEB3_ALCHEMY_PROJECT_ID=<Infura project id>

-# On the other hand, to connect to a private network, import the network
+# Instead, to connect to a private network, import the network config file and
-# config file and set the RPC_URL that should be used to access the chain
+# set the RPC_URL that should be used to access the chain
 brownie networks import ./network-config.yaml export RPC_URL=<your_rpc_url>